mattermost/docs/source/install/config-proxy-nginx.rst

     # Grep the name of your Mattermost network like "mymattermost_default".
     docker network connect mymattermost_default nginx-proxy

-  Step 2 is to restart the Mattermost containers
+2. Restart the Mattermost Docker containers

     .. code-block:: none

       docker-compose stop app
       docker-compose start app

-  Tip: There is no need to run the 'web' container, since nginx-proxy is accepting incoming requests.
+.. tip :: There is no need to run the 'web' container, since NGINX proxy accepts incoming requests.

-  Next update your docker-compose.yml file to include a new environment variable ``VIRTUAL_HOST`` and ``expose`` directive.
+3. Update your docker-compose.yml file to include a new environment variable ``VIRTUAL_HOST`` and an ``expose`` directive.

     .. code-block:: none